 led by Darren Rolfe

 Autumn heralds one of the most dramatic events of the year at Knepp.
-As fallow does and red deer hinds prepare for winter by gorging on acorns, the fallow bucks and red deer stags prepare for battle.
+Dusk and early mornings are when the fallow bucks and red deer stags are most active, engaging in battle.
 The woods resonate with the sound of clashing antlers and guttural roars, and the air is charged with a pungent hit of pheromones.

 From around mid-October until the beginning of November the fallow bucks stage their rut.
 We’ll guide you to known ‘lekking grounds’ – or mating arenas – marked out by the mature fallow bucks in the deer park around Knepp Castle.
 The award-winning antlers of our fallow are amongst the biggest in the world.